Disconnect to reconnect:

 Bradbury’s Beach Glamping, North Stradbroke Island/ Minjerribah, Redlands

-Feel the relaxation begin as you hop aboard a ferry or barge from the mainland destined for North Stradbroke Island/ Minjerribah
+Feel the relaxation begin as you hop aboard a ferry or barge from the mainland destined for North Stradbroke Island/ Minjerribah.

 At Bradbury’s Beach Camping Grounds in Dunwich (Goompi), just one kilometre from the ferry terminal, you’ll find glamping tents with all the conveniences of a hotel room (but the feel of beachfront camping).
 On the grounds are six Eco Island Tents, which come complete with an ensuite and kitchenette.
 Part of Minjerribah Camping, the site is eco certified and operates respectfully with the island’s Indigenous heritage and culture.